coinse/cs453-assignment0-onboarding/README.md

 ### Class-related Information

-Your one-line text file should be named `info.txt` and should contain the following, in the comma-separated format:
+Your one-line text file should be named `pledge.txt` and should contain the following, in the comma-separated format:

 ```
+I hereby promise that I have read and understood the rules about CS454 contained in the submitted Python program, and that I will follow them.

 [Your student ID number], [Your full name in English], [Your email address], [Your GitHub ID], [Your Slack ID]
 ```